nidrissi/web/content/post/model-conf-spaces-2.md

 Unlike the theorems mentioned before, this describes a model over {{< tex "\mathbb{R}" >}}, not over {{< tex "\mathbb{Q}" >}}.
 Descent would be an interesting (but difficult problem).
 Note that since {{< tex "M" >}} is at least {{< tex "3" >}}-dimensional in the theorem, using the Fadell--Neuwirth fibrations one can show that all the {{< tex "\Conf_k(M)" >}} remain simply connected, hence {{< tex "A" >}} completely determines the real homotopy type of {{< tex "\Conf_k(M)" >}}.

 I actually showed more than that: the model is compatible with the action of the Fulton--MacPherson operad, by using a proof inspired by Kontsevich's proof of the formality of the little disks operad.
 What does this mean?
 How does the proof go?
-Stay tuney!
+Stay tuned!
 (Alternatively, you can read my article :wink:.)